 Other problems are more likely to arise from the ulcer itself rather than the treatment.
-Contact your doctor immediately if you notice any of the following:
+Contact your

 - pain or indigestion

-- vomiting blood or food
+- · vomiting blood or food

 - black (blood-stained) motions

 Under rare circumstances supervised by the doctor, proton pump inhibitors (PPIs) might be used for long periods of time.
 Some side effects that may occur after prolonged use include: